 Cycle Life

-Discharging a battery from 100% down to 0% capacity and charging it back up to 100% is referred to as one battery cycle.
+One battery cycle is discharging a battery from 100% down to 0% capacity and charging it back up to 100%.

 For each battery cycle, the battery loses some of its capacity.
 A battery’s cycle life is defined as the number of cycles a battery can complete before its capacity drops to 80% of its specified capacity when new.
-At this point, you’ll begin to notice a visible reduction in performance.
+At this point, you’ll notice a visible performance reduction.

 The specified cycle life of the battery will vary between different brands and models, but here are some general guidelines on what to expect: